actility/Semtech-Modem-Getting-Started/README.md

 ## Introduction

-This guide will direct you through the process of getting started with developing a secure LoRa end device product using Semtech modem along with ThingPark Wireless Network Server DEV1 for partners
+This guide will direct you through the process of getting started with developing a secure LoRaWAN end device product using Semtech modem along with ThingPark Wireless Network Server DEV1 for partners

 This guide describes the following: